HussamGoda/credit-risk-classification/README.md

 ## **Recommendations**

-The model may be partially recommended to be used for predictions.
-As stated above, the model has a few issues that need to be fixed (remove unnecessary input features, data transformation and balance healthy and high-risk loans number of records).
-Until such issues are fixed, and although confusion matrix and classification reports indicate excellent performance, I would recommend the model to be used but with an expert eye reviewing the output of the model, especially if the model predicts a high-risk loan.
+The model may be recommended to be used for predictions.
+Although the confusion matrixes and classification reports indicate excellent performance, I would recommend the model be used but with an expert eye reviewing the output of the model, especially if the model predicts a high-risk loan.